Skip to content

 • 365 days

-1. Download a token kubeconfig from the console and choose expiry.
+2. Download a token kubeconfig and choose the shortest useful expiry.

 Terminal window